arzwa/Barriers/doc/notes.md

 setting, so should it be proportional to the number of nodes in the subpopulation genealogies?
 It would be good to check with our empirical calibration approach.

+[^gimble]: Note that gimble uses the $n_A \times n_B$ diploid comparisons.
+Not exactly sure why, is it because they don't assume phased data, but do use blocks of multiple sites?

 ![
 Example of a forward simulation.